core-wg/comi/draft-ietf-core-comi.md

 : The message payload of Media-Type 'application/yang-instances+cbor' is encoded using a CBOR array.
   Each entry within this CBOR array contains a CBOR map carrying an instance-identifier and associated instance-value.
-  Instance-identifiers are encoded using the rules defined in {{Section 6.13.1 of I-D.ietf-core-yang-cbor}}, instance-values are encoded using the rules defined in {{Section 4 of I-D.ietf-core-yang-cbor}}.
+  Instance-identifiers are encoded using the rules defined in {{Section 6.13.1 of -yang-cbor}}, instance-values are encoded using the rules defined in {{Section 4 of -yang-cbor}}.

 : When present in an iPATCH request payload, this Media-Type carry a list of data node instances to be replaced, created, or deleted.
   For each data node instance D, for which the instance-identifier is the same as a data node instance I, in the targeted datastore resource: the value of D replaces the value of I.  When the value of D is null, the data node instance I is removed.
 When the targeted datastore resource does not contain a data node instance with the same instance-identifier as D, a new instance is created with the same instance-identifier and value as D.